Mass Hierarchy of Z(2) Monopoles: Review

 The Lagrangian for the Yang-Mills-Higgs model with gauge symmetry group $G$ and scalar field in arbitrary representation is given by

 where $\braket{\cdot,\cdot}$ denotes the scalar product in the internal space while $\tr$ denotes the usual trace of the Lie algebra valued fields.
-Field strength, covariant derivative of the scalar field and its potential read
+Field strength and covariant derivative of the scalar field read

+while $\lambda V(\phi)$ is the scalar potential controlled by some free parameter $\lambda> 0$.
 The gauge group $G$ is spontaneously broken to a subgroup $G_0$ by a vacuum expectation value.
 This means that the scalar field is subject to a potential $V$ whose minimum $M=\{\phi:V'(\phi)=0\}$ is invariant with respect to $G_0$.
 This manifold of vacuum states $M$ is called the vacuum manifold and $G_0$ the unbroken gauge group.
 When the vacuum manifold is acted upon by $G$ transitively it becomes homeomorphic to the quotient space $M\cong G/G_0$.
 Solutions in this theory can be classified in topological sectors defined by elements of $\pi_2(M)\cong \pi_2(G/G_0)$ and are said to be of such type.
 In particular 't Hooft-Polyakov monopoles are of type $\mathbb{Z}$, since $\pi_2(SO(3)/SO(2))\cong\mathbb{Z}$.
 On the other hand $SU(m)\rightarrow SO(m)$ yield $\mathbb{Z}_2$ monopoles.

 A solution is said to be spherically symmetric if it is invariant with respect to the generalized angular momentum $\vec{L} + \vec{T}$, where $\vec{L}=-i\hat{r}\times \vec{\nabla} $ \cite{Wilkinson97}. 't Hooft-Polyakov monopoles of unit charge, for example, are spherically symmetric.
 More generally, consider the asymptotic field